MPF-Optimization-Laboratory/BlockTensorFactorization.jl/docs/src/quickguide.md

 stats[end, :] # Every stat at the final iteration
 ```

-See the `DataFrames.jl` package for more data handeling.
+See the `DataFrames.jl` package for more data handling.

 ## Output keyword arguments

-Since there are many options and a complicated handeling of defaults arguments, the `factorize` function also outputs all the keyword arguments as a `NamedTuple`.
+Since there are many options and a complicated handling of defaults arguments, the `factorize` function also outputs all the keyword arguments as a `NamedTuple`.
 This allows you to check what keywords you set, along with the default values that were substituted for the keywords you did not provide.

-You can access the values by getting the relevent field, or index (as a `Symbol`).
+You can access the values by getting the relevant field, or index (as a `Symbol`).
 In our running example, this would look like the following.

 ```julia
 kwargs.rank == 5